IFB Gaming

 Getting Started

-AI has been around for some time and it is not limited to gaming only.
+AI has been around for some time, and it is not limited to gaming only.
 As you embark on your digital inclusion journey, keep an eye out for AI-powered features, functions and characters.

 The more you understand how AI works, the more you’ll appreciate the intricacies and potential.
 And who knows, you might even be inspired to create your own AI solutions in the future!

-Stay tuned for more exciting updates here at IFB Gaming.
-We’re committed to helping beginners, academics, researchers, law and policymakers, and charities and community organizations alike explore the thrilling universe of AI.
 So, level up, and remember – AI can be your trusty sidekick in the digital world, making your adventures even more holistic and epic!

 Upcoming Events